MetaMask/metamask-docs/wallet/concepts/convenience-libraries.md

 You can [use MetaMask SDK](../how-to/use-sdk/index.md), which provides a reliable, secure, and seamless connection from your dapp to MetaMask.
-It onboards users smoothly from multiple dapp platforms using the MetaMask browser extension or MetaMask Mobile, and your dapp can call any [Wallet API](wallet-api.md) method with the SDK installed.
+It onboards users smoothly from multiple dapp platforms using the MetaMask browser extension or MetaMask Mobile, and your dapp can call any [Wallet API](wallet-api.md) methods with the SDK installed.

 You can also [use Web3-Onboard with MetaMask SDK](../how-to/use-3rd-party-integrations/web3-onboard.md) in your JavaScript dapp.